juokelis/Laravel-OMDb/README.md

 # Laravel OMDb API Package

 ## Introduction
-A Laravel package to access the OMDb API in your Laravel application.
+Laravel package to access the OMDb API in your application.

 ## What is the OMDb API?
 The OMDb API is a free web service to obtain movie information.
 OMDb API's data is a mashup of other movie sites such as IMBD, Rotten Tomatoes and OMDb contributers.